Frontend Is Edge Computing

 Somewhere along the way, we stopped noticing what the browser had become.

 Meanwhile, the actual thing running in the browser has quietly become one of the most interesting distributed systems nodes in our stack.
-It caches.
-It reconciles.
-It orchestrates.
-It holds state across sessions, tabs, and device restarts.
+It caches responses and reconciles them against later ones.
+It orchestrates requests and holds state across sessions, tabs, and device restarts.
 It ships out to hardware we don't own, runs on operating systems we can't upgrade, and communicates over networks that routinely fail.
 It keeps humans productive while the rest of our infrastructure paginates through incidents.

 What "edge" actually means

-The phrase "edge computing" gets used in a few overlapping ways.
-CDN engineers mean one thing.
-Telco folks mean another.
-IoT people mean a third.
-The common thread is useful: an edge node is a compute environment that sits close to the user, operates semi-autonomously from the central system, and has to cope with limited resources and unreliable connectivity.
+The phrase "edge computing" gets used in a few overlapping ways, and CDN, telco, and IoT people each mean something a little different by it.
+The common thread is what's useful.
+An edge node is a compute environment that sits close to the user, operates semi-autonomously from the central system, and has to cope with limited resources and unreliable connectivity.

 By that definition, your browser tab is textbook edge.
-It runs on the user's own device — sometimes a laptop, sometimes a six-year-old phone on a flaky connection.
+It runs on the user's own device, sometimes a laptop, sometimes a six-year-old phone on a flaky connection.
 It can't assume the central services are reachable.
 It holds enough state to be useful even when they aren't.
-It deals with the messy reality that the central system doesn't — real networks, real devices, real humans clicking real buttons.
+It deals with the messy reality the central system is insulated from, where connections drop mid-request and people click things in orders you never designed for.

 And it does all of this on the node's terms, not yours.
 You don't get to provision it.
 You don't get to scale it horizontally.
 You can't SSH into it when it misbehaves.
 If it runs out of memory, it just dies.